Little Lulu: Dark Horse reprints

 In 2004, Dark Horse Comics obtained the rights to reprint Little Lulu comics.
-18 black and white volumes, plus an unnumbered color special, were published through early 2008.
+18 B&W volumes, plus an unnumbered color special, were published through early 2008.
 After a short hiatus, the series resumed in mid-2009 in full color.
-Volumes 4 and 5 were originally published before the first three volumes, as it was felt that their content was more accessible.
+Volumes 4-5 were originally published until the first three volumes, as it was felt that their content was more accessible.